 This article is a guide to helping you decide what features you want when shopping for a grill.
 Before you go shopping, ask yourself what you want to cook.
 Ribs?
 Steaks?
 Two very very different cooking processes are needed.
 Read my comments here and on the other pages of the buying guides, and you can figure it out yourself.

-- 1 Things to look for when
+- 1 Things to look for when you shop

 - 1.1 Size matters.